feross/feross.org/support/index.md

 I now offer an open source support contract, for companies and teams who want dedicated support, advice, and direct assistance with JavaScript, Node.js, security, or open source issues.

+I specialize in making computers (and especially browsers) do things they’re not supposed to do.
+Bring me your trickiest, most difficult challenges and I’ll help solve them.
+I'm an expert in JavaScript, Node.js, security, computer networking, WebRTC, P2P, browser APIs, and open source.

 If you want to chat about getting a support contract for your company or team, email me at <a href="mailto:">[my first name]@feross.org</a>.

 ## Support Contract ($3,000/mo)